-Inside you'll find all you need, with new character options for characters of all levels, detailed setting information, and a full campaign to show how it all fits together.
-The campaign contains core scenarios, optional encounters, NPCs, critters and much more besides.
+Inside you'll find all you need, new character options (including a whole new level of power: Demigod rank), detailed setting information, and a plot-point campaign to show how it all fits together.
+There are Savage Tales, NPCs and critters, and much more besides.